Energy-Efficient and Real-Time Sensing for Federated Continual Learning via Sample-Driven Control: Introduction

-\begin{example} We have three images of a kitten running towards the security camera at different sampling times in Fig.~\ref{fig:D_kitten}.
+\begin{example} We have three images of a kitten running towards the security camera observed at various times following specific intervals that begin from an initial point in time $t$ in Fig.~\ref{fig:D_kitten}.
 The security camera is trained for the object detection task.
-To fully comprehend the influence of real-time sampling on the data collected from security cameras, we consider the two descriptions for the difference of the images in three instances. \begin{itemize} \item Fig.~\ref{fig:D_kitten}(i) at time $t$ depicts the kitten at a distance from the camera, blurred and difficult to identify.
-After a very short time interval $\tau_{u}$, the cat in Fig.~\ref{fig:D_kitten}(ii) has almost the same detail and size as it is in Fig.~\ref{fig:D_kitten}(i) \item In Fig.~\ref{fig:D_kitten}(iii) at time $t + k\times\tau_u$, the kitten is noticeably different from itself in Fig.~(i).
-As a result, the information about the kitten in these two figures bring is significantly different. \end{itemize}
+To fully comprehend the influence of real-time sampling on the data collected from security cameras, we consider the two descriptions for the differences of the images in three instances. \begin{itemize} \item Fig.~\ref{fig:D_kitten01} at time $t$ depicts the kitten at a distance from the camera, blurred and difficult to identify.
+After a very short time interval $\tau_{u}$, the cat in Fig.~\ref{fig:D_kitten02} has almost the same detail and size as it is in Fig.~\ref{fig:D_kitten01}. \item In Fig.~\ref{fig:D_kitten03} at time $t + k\times\tau_{u}$, the kitten is noticeably different from itself in Figs.~\ref{fig:D_kitten01} and \ref{fig:D_kitten02}.
+Thus, the information about the kitten in these figures is significantly different. \end{itemize} \end{example}